IFCA-Advanced-Computing/covid-risk-map/README.md

 ## Generate the maps

-3. Go to [Mapbox](https://www.mapbox.com/) and open a free account to get a mapbox token.
-Run:
-`export MAPBOX_TOKEN="your_mapbox_token"` to set it as an environment variable.
-4. Run `make visualize`.
+3. Run `make visualize`.
 This will directly open the maps in your browser.
 Scroll down the webpage to the different plots.

 # Data sources